Post Google Forms Responses into Kintone

 Create an App

-Log in to Kintone, and create an App (External link) with the following fields and settings.
+Log in to Kintone, and create a new App with the following fields and settings.

 The form should look like the following: